maksimKorzh/tapelang/README.md

 before.
 There are some "languaes" on esolangs.org with somewhat similar functionality.
 So I'm doing this just because I like the idea behind brainfuck, especially it's extreme minimalism, and simply want slightly extend them on my own.

+# Contributions
+Tapelang is really beginner friendly project which perfectly fits educational purposes.
+Feel free to fork the repo and make pool requests.
+I want tapelang to be the community project because of it's wideness and easyness, so that even unexperienced programmers can easily bring something they want to the project.
+I'm open to any ideas at this point.
+Please use "issues" tab to ask questions.
+Here's a brief TODO list.
+You can implement a single feature and already make a pool request:

+    - {>10 code} - execute code if *mem > 10
+    - {<10 code} - execute code if *mem < 10
+    - {<=10 code} - execute code if *mem <= 10
+    - {>=10 code} - execute code if *mem >= 10
+    - change current syntax - {10 code} - execute code if *mem == 10
+      to - {=10 code} - execute code if *mem < 10
+    - {!=10 code} - execute code if *mem != 10
+    - make cell/value bounds checking as function

+The way I was originally doing this is as follows - start implementing an algorythm and add the desirable functionality

 # Contributors

   @maksimKorzh